-As Covid-19 restrictions continue to ease, company Directors are wrestling with how to harness the learnings of the past 18 months and use these to shape sustainable hybrid and flexible working practices that support what’s most important to their business and people.
+As Covid-19 restrictions continue to ease across the UK, company Directors are wrestling with how to harness the learnings of the past 18 months and use these to shape sustainable hybrid and flexible working practices that support what’s most important to their business and people.
 For 30 years, the leadership team at Informed Solutions has worked incredibly hard to build and continually improve a workplace culture that is diverse, inclusive, and genuinely egalitarian.
 A common pitfall for many businesses is that Directors facing significant economic and market pressures can too quickly focus on the ‘needs’ of the business, failing to authentically engage with and consult their staff.
 This can result in companies rolling out overly prescriptive and inflexible working patterns.
 Staff do not feel heard and do not believe that their needs have been considered, leading to disenfranchisement and a breakdown of trust in a business’s most senior leaders.

 We have always sought to leverage the power of the collective intelligence, formidable teamworking and problem-solving skills of people.
 Therefore, our approach to solving the challenge of ‘What does a sustainable solution to hybrid and flexible working look like?’ is currently the focus of a company-wide people initiative.
 We invited all staff to contribute to co-designing a ‘smart’ hybrid working solution based on common principles, which adapt to the requirements of different professional roles, as well as the various career paths and personal lifestyle preferences.

 Never too proud to learn from the experiences and insights of other leaders, we’ve paid close attention to different industry views and research findings.
 Whilst benefitting from the experiences of other companies, we appreciate that we are unlikely to design a hybrid working solution that will be all things to all people, and we are therefore clear that the needs of our clients and staff need to be front and centre.